SparkliTwizzl/plurality-utilities/README.md

 ---

-#### 4.1.3 - Templates are how the tool converts entries into AutoHotkey macros.
+#### 4.1.3 - Templates are how the tool converts entries into AutoHotkey macros

 In order for Petrichor to know what format(s) you want the macros in your script to have, you need to provide templates for them.

-##### 4.1.3.1 - Templates must use the same basic structure in order for the generated script to work.
+##### 4.1.3.1 - Templates must use the same basic structure in order for the generated script to work

 All templates have to start with 2 colons `::`, a string of text including an at sign `@` representing the tag, then 2 more colons `::`.

 The tag string can be anything you want, as long as it contains at least one at sign `@` and no spaces.
 Additional text is optional.

 If this is not followed, the generated script wont work, even though Petrichor will run without errors.

 Example: